Lifesaving: Origins

 On 4 October 1843 a similar mishap was recorded in a log entry of the frigate USS United States (1797).
 "From 4 to 8 moderate breezes and clear weather at 5.22 David Black (Cooper) fell overboard, hove to with maintop sail to the mast and sent the Barge & 2nd Cutter in search of him...
 At 1030 hove to and hoisted up the 2nd Cutter all search proving ineffectual"Herman Melville, who joined the USS United States in Oahu, as an Ordinary Seaman, later used this incident in his novel White Jacket.
-There David Black becomes “Bungs” a man ironically charged with maintaining the frigate’s cork life-buoys; and is said to have exclaimed “I will never go a loft, and don’t intend to fall overboard.”
+There, David Black becomes “Bungs,” a man ironically charged with maintaining the frigate’s cork life-buoys, and who is said to have exclaimed, “I will never go a loft, and don’t intend to fall overboard.”
 Melville adds the next day Black fell over the side and after a five hour search the frigate resumed course.

 The first life saving organization, the Royal National Institution for the Preservation of Life from Shipwreck, was established in England in 1824 by Sir William Hillary.
 While living on the Isle of Man in 1808, he became aware of the treacherous nature of the Irish Sea, with many ships being wrecked around the Manx coast.
 He soon drew up plans for a national lifeboat service manned by trained crews, but received little response from the Admiralty.

 However, on appealing to the more philanthropic members of London society, the plans were adopted and, with the help of two members of Parliament (Robert Wilson and George Hibbert), the National Institution for the Preservation of Life from Shipwreck was founded in 1824.